bmentges/brainiak_api/docs/source/services/links.rst

+.. _links_spec:

 Links Specification
 -------------------

 In our API, successful responses have a ``links`` section that state possible actions for the resource being retrieved.
-For more about this concept, see :doc:`../concepts`.
+For more about this concept, see :doc:`../concepts` and :doc:`hypermedia`.

-Therefore, in the response we have a ``links`` section like this:
+For example:

 .. highlight:: json